Blog – Posted on Friday, Dec 21

 Thus, Hannah’s career as an amateur sleuth is born — and the case of the Chocolate Chip Cookie Murder (adapted for film as Murder, She Baked) is only the first of the 24 cases (and counting) that Hannah solves.
 Helped along by her knack for following the cookie crumbs, as it were.

 For readers who: Want to combine their love of baking cozy goods with reading cozy books.

 3. The Flavia De Luce Series by Alan Bradley

 “I wish I could say I was afraid, but I wasn’t.
 Quite the contrary.
 This was by far the most interesting thing that had ever happened to me in my entire life,” says 11-year old crime-solver (and budding chemist) Flavia De Luce.
-This thought occurs to her when she finds a dying man in her family’s cucumber patch in the village of Bishop's Lacey — only hours after finding a dead bird on the front doors with a postage stamp pinned to its beak.
+This thought occurs to her when she finds a dying man in her family’s cucumber patch in the village of Bishop's Lacey — only hours after finding a dead bird with a postage stamp pinned to its beak.